T3kton/t3kton.github.io/_sources/contractor/Networking.rst.txt

 You can calculate the subnet of an Ip Address by subtracting the subnet from the Ip Address For example 23.33.10.30 in the subnet 23.33.10.0/24 is 30.

-In some cases (such as with containers), a Structure doesn't have it's own IpAddress, but relies on its host IpAddress.
+In some cases (such as with containers), a Structure doesn't have its own IpAddress, but relies on its host IpAddress.
 In these cases, Address can be configured to point to another Address.
 NOTE: the site is not checked through the pointer field, this way the host and the hosted can belong to different sites, make sure your site and network configuration works for this.
-Address also has a boolean value is_primary, which defines which of all the potential Addresses this Networked device is to be used as it's primary DNS name, as well as the Address to use when referring to it.
+Address also has a boolean value is_primary, which defines which of all the potential Addresses this Networked device is to be used as its primary DNS name, as well as the Address to use when referring to it.

 Examples